The best independent guide to the Serra da Arrabida

 There is limited information (hiking routes or maps) for the region but when we go hiking in Portugal, we use OpenStreetMap.org for their free and detailed maps - the maps for Serra da Arrabida can be seen here:

 The Parque de Merendas da Comenda is a pleasant area for a picnic or BBQ, and sits at the mouth of the Ribeira da Comenda river with the Sado Estuary.
-The provides a sandy river beach, and safe waters for children to splash around in, all under the shade of tall pine trees.
-There are permeant BBQ pits, for you to cook your own food.
+The area provides a sandy river beach, and safe waters for children to splash around in, all under the shade of tall pine trees.
+There are permanent BBQ pits, for you to cook your own food.

 The Lapa of Santa Margarida is a small chapel, hidden within a sea cave, close to the village of Portinho.
 The chapel is accessed via 200 steps, which leads down to the grotto at sea level.